gotgit/gotgit/en.rst

 13.1      Eggs in different baskets               [203]
 =======================================================

-Don't put eggs in one basket.
+Don't put all your eggs in one basket.
 Create multiple baskets for your repository using `git clone`.

   .. figure:: images/en/fig-13-01-git-clone-pull-push.png
      :scale: 100